Submit your application by March 15 for Fall/Summer Semesters and Oct. 15 for Spring Semesters.

 CPH students who have engaged in undergraduate research while pursuing a Bachelor of Public Health degree often report that their experience with research helped shape their career and improved their preparation for graduate school.

 Each semester, students have the opportunity to apply for CPH 395, Undergraduate Independent Studies in Public Health, for the following semester.
-Applications are typically open in early October (for spring) and March (for fall).
-The spring application window is now open through Oct.
-15, 2023.
-Please watch the announcements in BPH Undergraduate Canvas page for more information.
+Applications for the Fall and Summer Semesters are due March 15.
+Applications for the Spring Semester are due Oct.
+15.

 Student research responsibilities vary by project but may include assistance with literature reviews, survey administration and interviews, analysis of existing data sets, analysis of interview transcripts, conference presentation and preparation, and manuscript preparation.